Workbench-Team/natsuki-ggproject/README.md

 ```

 ## Backend
-To work with backend, you need to config and launch backend server from `backend` folder
+To work with backend, you need to config and launch backend server from [this repository](https://github.com/ProfessorBrain/backend)

 ### Config
 Just create `config.json` with following configs: